MaterializeInc/materialize/doc/developer/README.md

 * [mzbuild.md](mzbuild.md) describes the custom build system we use to manage our Docker images and Docker Compose configurations.

-* [project-management.md](project-management.md) attempts to describe our
-  current process for managing GitHub issues and milestones.
-Note that while all of these docs are subject to change, this one is _especially_ subject to change.

 * [reading.md](reading.md) contains a reading list.

 * [setup-mysql-debezium.md](setup-mysql-debezium.md) describes how to use